First believed case of 'community spread' coronavirus in NY

 He returned to Westchester some time ago and started showing serious symptoms last week.
 Officials say he had respiratory issues for the last month, became they more pronounced in the last couple of days.

-The student has not been on campus since Feb 27, the university said.

 Westchester Day School in Mamaroneck, Westchester Torah Academy in White Plains, and alanter Akiba Riverdale (SAR) Academy and SAR High School in Riverdale, Bronx are all closed.
-The schools are associated with a child of the Westchester County man who has tested positive.
+The schools are associated with the Westchester County cases.

 Temple Young Israel in New Rochelle, where the patients are congregants, has been ordered to suspend services for the foreseeable future.
 Some congregants have been ordered to self-quarantine due to possible exposure.